Frosthaven/yank-system-ops.nvim/README.md

 # yank-system-ops

-This plugin is still under development.
+This plugin is still under development and is in the PROTOTYPE phase.

 Yank System Ops is a cross-platform plugin that enhances the yank functionality in Neovim.
 It does this primarily by leveraging 7zip to generate archives and